Watch This Night Stalker AH-6 Little Bird Execute A Maritime Rope Ladder Extraction

 This is a tactic that allows the armed light attack helicopters to quickly extract individuals when traditional rescue options might not be available.

 The War Zone has written extensively about how the aviators of the U.S. Army's elite 160th Special Operations Aviation Regiment are experts in flying through especially challenging environments, including hazard-filled urban areas, and at very low levels in the dark, in order to insert special operators where ever they might need to go.
-This even includes dispensing them right on top of moving trains.
+This even includes dispensing them right on moving trains.
 A recent official video showing one of the Night Stalker's AH-6 Little Birds using a rope ladder to extract an individual from the water reminds us that they're just as capable of getting American personnel out at the end of a mission or in an emergency as getting them in.

 The U.S. Army Special Operations Aviation Command (ARSOAC), which oversees the 160th among other units, released the video on YouTube on Nov.
 3, 2019.
 The caption does not say where or when the video was shot or offer any additional context, but it was probably part of a training course, a larger exercise, or some other form of capability demonstration or test.
 Based on their helmet and other gear, the individual clinging onto the ladder appears to be playing the role of a downed aviator.